 Is there safe access to outdoors?

-If you live on a main road or in a built up area, it may be better for your cat to stay indoors all the time.
-Cats can live very happily indoors, as they are safe from traffic, fights with other cats or animals, and are less likely to contract certain diseases.
+If you live on a main road or in a built up area, it may be better for your kitty to stay indoors all the time.
+Kitty cats can live very happily indoors, as they are safe from traffic, fights with other cats or animals, and are less likely to contract certain diseases.

-Can you afford the vet bills and other costs?
+Can I afford the vet bills and other costs?

-We can help with lower cost neutering/ spaying, vaccinations, and microchipping but there are inevitably going to be more costs down the road.
+Our adoption package will help with lower neutering/ spaying, vaccinations, and microchipping costs but there are inevitably going to be more costs down the road.
 You may wish to consider taking out pet insurance.

 Are there other cats or animals in the household?